gamkedo-la/diggernaut/README.md

     - depletes unobtanium stores quickly
   - wall slide
     - can be used to slow fall at edges of open spaces when no energy is left to helicopter
-  - power drill
-    - can quickly bulldoze through blocks downward starting from a jump
-    - depletes unobtanium stores quickly
-    - can be used to destroy explosive ore without taking damage
   - Diggerang Throw
     - kill multiple cryptids at once by throwing your diggerang at them.
     - Diggerang will collect item drops it passes near
     - attempting to hit a dragon with a throw carries the risk of your Diggerang being eaten.
-    - bash the action button to return the Diggerang from a stuck state
+    - bash the action button to return the Diggerang from a stuck statem
-  - Shovel Melee
-    - swing your shovel at enemies to kill them
-  - Player takes damage from hititng the ground at high speed
   - Player takes damage from falling on stalagmites
   - Player takes damage from contact with cryptids